RickFreemanCui/rickfreemancui.github.io/content/note/provsec.md

 ### Continuing on hash functions {#continuing-on-hash-functions}

 CRHF is a very natural definition, but no black-box construction based on OWF of CRHF seems possible.
 UOWHF has a weaker definition, but still strong enough to support many applications, including:

 -   Digital signatures
 -   Cramer-Shoup PKE scheme
 -   Statistical hiding commitment

 It should be noted that both UOWHFs and CRHFs are families of functions, rather than a single one.

 We have a simple, effective generic construction based on OWP and UHF.
 Quite like the complimentary to the OWP based stretch-1 PRG construction.

 Domain extension, in the inverse direction.

 In the tree-like construction for UOWHF, one still have to use different functions in different layers.
 Though there has not been any proof against using the same hash function every layer, doing so would render the regular proof invalid, since we have to embed a target (either **some** target in the TCR definition or a random target in the TCR2 definition) into the challenge target, this target has to be independent with the instance \\(g\\).

 Specifically, if we use the instance \\(g\\) in every layer of the challenge instance, there is a (seemingly) inherent correlation between \\(g\\) and the challenge target \\(t^{\*}\\).
-On the other hand, if we use independent hashes every layer, we can guess one instance \\(i^{\*}\\) and embed the input hash instance \\(g\\) into that layer.
+On the other hand, if we use independent hashes every layer, we can guess one instance
+\\(i^{\star}\\) and embed the input hash instance \\(g\\) into that layer.
 In this case, success happens when the output collision position coincides with our guess, and the collision target now will only depend on \\(y\\) and random choice independent of \\(g\\).
 An averaging argument can then be applied to argue the existence of some valid target.

 ### Extension to UOWHF {#extension-to-uowhf}

 (Almost) Optimal Constructions of UOWHFs from 1-to-1, Regular One way Functions and Beyond.

 As Prof. Lai pointed out, in some decsipline, 1-to-1 means bijective.
 So to clearify the notation, the term "1-to-1" means injective in this lecture.

 CHRFs are UOWHFs, but OWFs imply UOWHFs but not CRHFs.